MLS Cup 2024: Road to the final

 The MLS Cup is the post-season championship of Major League Soccer (MLS), the top-flight club soccer league in the United States and Canada.
 The 2024 season was the 29th in MLS history, and was contested by 29 teams organized into the eastern and western conferences.
 Each team played 34 matches during the regular season, which runs from February to October, twice against each intra-conference opponent and six to seven times for inter-conference opposition in an unbalanced schedule.
 The regular season included a month-long break for the Leagues Cup, which comprised all MLS and Liga MX teams.
-The nine clubs in each conference with the most points qualified for the MLS Cup playoffs, which was played over four rounds from October to December.
+The nine clubs in each conference with the most points qualified for the MLS Cup playoffs, which was played over five rounds from October to December.
 Most rounds were a single-elimination match hosted by the higher-seeded team; the exception was Round One, which was a best-of-three series with the first and third (if necessary) match hosted by the higher-seeded team.

 Both of the finalists, the LA Galaxy and New York Red Bulls, were among the ten original teams that joined the league for the inaugural season in 1996.
 The 2024 final is the first MLS Cup to not feature an expansion team since MLS Cup 2014, which was contested by the Galaxy and New England Revolution.
 It is also the first championship match between teams from New York City and Los Angeles—the two largest metropolitan areas in the United States.
 The metropolitan areas also each have two MLS teams, with their newer counterparts established in the 2010s having each won the MLS Cup.
 The Galaxy and Red Bulls last played each other during the 2021 regular season, which ended in a 3–2 victory for the Galaxy.